MediaComem/comem-archidep/ex/git-automated-deployment.md

 ## Update the todolist nginx configuration

-In previous exercices you configured nginx to serve the PHP application from the `todolist-repo` directory.
+In previous exercises you configured nginx to serve the PHP application from the `todolist-repo` directory.
 Edit that configuration:

 ```bash